ScoopInstaller/Scoop/README.md

 - Resolves and installs dependencies automatically.
 - Performs all the necessary steps to get an app to a working state.

-Scoop is very scriptable, so you can run repeatable setups to get your environment just the way you like.
+Scoop is quite script-friendly.
+Your environment can become the way you like by using repeatable setups.
 For example:

 ```console
 scoop install sudo